 Out of curiosity, we intentionally ran past the volcanoes, right beside them, and twice as we glanced into their craters we saw waves of gleaming lava.

-Once we even noticed an enormous, high sheaf of light above the summit of one mountain, most likely formed of stones heated until they glowed: the tremor from their fall reached our feet, where were so light here.
+Once we even noticed an enormous, high sheaf of light above the summit of one mountain, most likely formed of stones heated until they glowed: the tremor from their fall reached our feet, which were so light here.